Skaruts/TIC-80-utils-and-libs/fading system/README.md

 The above one means color 1 fades to color 10, color 2 to 5, 3 to 7, and so on.
 In other words, where color 1 exists, it will be replaced by color 10, color 2 by color 5, etc.

 `_fpal` requires 15 elements (not 16).
 Color 0 is assumed to be the black color, and is not included in `_fpal`.

-This code was writen in TIC 0.70, so the default values in `_fpal` were set for the old palette, and since I still prefer it, I never changed it.
-If you use that palette, you may not have to change anything either.

 Once you configured `_fpal`, you should call `fade_in_prep()`, `fade_out_prep()` or `fade_prep()` before doing any actual screen fading.
 Those functions reset the system, so it can be used, and you should call the appropriate one only once before every screen fade.